kmcelwee/WhoPaysWriters/readme.md

 # WhoPaysWriters

-UPDATE: [WhoPaysWriters.com](http://whopayswriters.com/#/results) did not take kindly to their data posted on a third-party site, so the datasets have been removed.
+UPDATE: [WhoPaysWriters.com](http://whopayswriters.com/#/results) asked that their data not be posted on a third-party site, so the datasets have been removed.
 Please email me with any questions.

 ***
 A data scrape and analysis of [WhoPaysWriters.com](http://whopayswriters.com/#/results).